Swag 101: Trade Show Giveaways and Promotional Products

 2. Audience Value

 Action item: Consider what problems or frustrations your customers have and choose a trade show promotional item that solves or eases it.
+Or think of something fun that makes them smile.

 Key consideration: Is the item built to last?